 Denmark is a digitally connected nation.
 As of January 2025, 78.3% of the population (approximately 4.69 million people) are active on social media.
 Among adults aged 18 and above, this figure rises to 86.2%.

-In February 2025, the most popular platforms include:
+In early 2025, the most popular platforms include:

 So yes, Facebook remains the most visited social media website in Denmark, followed by Reddit and Instagram.
-Moreover, in terms of market share, Facebook leads with 80.73%, followed by Pinterest at 6.86%, and Instagram at 5.9%.
+Plus, in terms of market share, Facebook leads with 84.66%, followed by Pinterest at 5.2%, and Instagram at 4.19%.

-Interestingly, 94% of Danish children have a social media profile before the age of 13, with many starting as early as 10.
-Many discussions sparked about the impact of early social media exposure.
+Interestingly, 94% of Danish children have a social media profile before the age of 13, with 48% starting as early as the age of 10.

 Danish logistics

-If you are betting that the logistics in Denmark are very high-tech, then you are right.
+If you are betting that the logistics in Denmark are at a very high-tech level, then, well, you are just right.
 The country’s strategic location and advanced infrastructure make it a pivotal hub in the Nordic region.
 But let’s go to the numbers.

 The Nordics Freight and Logistics Market is projected to reach $76.38 billion in 2025, with Denmark playing a crucial role in this expansion.
 The market is expected to grow at a CAGR of 3.74% to reach $91.80 billion by 2030!

-Major players in Denmark’s logistics sector include Maersk, DHL, DB Schenker, DSV, and LEMAN.
+Major players in Denmark’s logistics sector include A.P.
+Moller – Maersk, DHL Group, PostNord, DSV A/S (incl.
+DB Schenker), and Kuehne+Nagel.
 They offer a range of services from freight forwarding to warehousing.

-Denmark’s road freight logistics market is also on an upward trajectory, projected to grow at a CAGR of 1.92% between 2025 and 2030.
+Denmark’s road freight logistics market is also on an upward trajectory, projected to grow at a CAGR of 1.96% between 2025 and 2030, to $4.387.
 The country’s extensive road network, spanning over 73,000 km, facilitates efficient transportation.

-In the realm of third-party logistics, Denmark’s biopharmaceutical logistics market generated a revenue of $1,917.4 million in 2024 and is expected to reach $2,687.1 million by 2030 (growing at a CAGR of 5.9%).
+In the realm of third-party logistics, Denmark’s biopharmaceutical logistics market generated a revenue of $1,917.4 million in 2024 and is expected to reach $2,687.1 million by 2030 (CAGR of 5.9%).
 The non-cold chain logistics segment was the largest revenue generator in 2024.

 Moreover, Denmark’s logistics infrastructure is highly regarded, with a Logistics Performance Index score of 4.1 out of 5 in 2022.
 The score reflects the quality of trade and transport-related infrastructure.